thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *The illustration says projection of $u$ and $v$ onto each other isn't symmetric, although the colliding diagram is.
 So what's wrong?*

-You caught the right hint!
-This is because "Projection of $u$ onto $v$" is only a half of the interpretation of dot product.
-It is only correct when length of $v$ (denoted $\|v\|$) is 1 - which is what I set it to be so far.
+You caught the flaw in my explanation!
+This is because "Projection of $u$ onto $v$" is only half the picture of dot product.
+It is correct only when length of $v$ (denoted $\|v\|$) is 1 - which is what I set it to be so far.
 The correct formula here takes into account $|v|$ as well:

 $$v^Tu = \left|v\right| \times \textrm{Projection of}\ u\ \textrm{onto}\ v$$